 Instead of loading a child’s plate with food, try serving meals in bowls and dishes and allow kids to serve themselves.
-This not only empowers children with reasonable choice, it helps them regulate their intake and builds confidence at the table.
+This not only empowers children with reasonable choice, but it also helps them regulate their eating and builds confidence at the table.

 5. Expose children to a variety of nutritious food

 Aim to slowly add meals to your rotation that include a variety of food groups — lean proteins, fruits, vegetables, dairy or non-dairy alternatives, grains, and fat.
 In Fearless Feeding we recommend providing 3-5 food groups at main meals and 2-3 at snack time.
 A study published in the American Journal of Clinical Nutrition showed that offering a variety of vegetables or fruit instead of one type increased kids’ consumption by 24%.

 When parents reward kids with sweets, take them away for punishment, provide them to make kids feel better or overly restrict or provide too much access them, they make these foods even more desirable to kids.
 Instead, parents can serve them in a frequency that makes sense for their family, utilize structure and teach kids how to sensibly fit these foods fit into a balanced diet.